teamforus/research/res001-blockchain-platform-comparison/README.md

 #### Private

 ##### Multichain
+MultiChain 1.0 was released August 2, 2017 and is production-ready.
+In a MultiChain blockchain, transaction fees and block rewards are zero by default.
+If the cost of mining a block is negligible, miners need no compensation for providing this service beyond their general stake in the blockchain’s smooth functioning.
+Alternatively miners might charge network participants a fixed annual service fee, paid by traditional off blockchain means.

 ##### Hyperledger
+Hyperledger is a umbrella project.
+Hyperledger incubates and promotes a range of business blockchain technologies, including distributed ledger frameworks, smart contract engines, client libraries, graphical interfaces, utility libraries and sample applications.
+The Hyperledger umbrella strategy encourages the re-use of common building blocks and enables rapid innovation of DLT components.

+Some examples of the range of blockchain technologies / projects hosted by the Linux Company:
+- Burrow is blockchain client (Monax and Intel)
+- Fabric is a permissioned blockchain infrastructure (IBM)
+- Iroha, fabric fork focus on mobile apps.
+(Soramitsu)
+- Sawtooth is a permissioned blockchain infrastructure (Intel)

+Tools:
+- Cello, deployment tooling (IBM)
+- Composer, package management (IBM)
+- Explorer, analytics tooling (Intel, IBM, DTCC)
+- Indy, framework for digital independent identities (Sovrin Foundation)

 ##### CoCo
 CoCo is a framework that is not released yet.
 Microsoft idea is to not make a coin or blockchain platform.
 Instead they are going to make a service where you can create trusted code excecution environments (TEE's).
 Approved smart contract manifest (which code can run on the network).
 Trusted list of validating nodes etc. A dApp request (ethereum transaction for example) goes through CoCo, it decrypts it, then routes it to the appropriate blockchain adaptor for the protocol.
 The adapter starts a transaction set and interacts with components of the blockchain protocol subsystem (such as block generation logic and Ethereum Virtual Machine, or EVM) to process the transaction.
 The adapter commits the transaction set via a distributed store, which persists and replicates all state changes across the network using the configured consensus algorithm.
 Processing of a single transaction may result in several state changes.